Lena Persson Herlitz: Career

 Upon her return to Sweden, on 1 January 2013, Persson Herlitz took command over the Swedish Armed Forces International Centre (SWEDINT).
 SWEDINT is the Swedish Armed Forces' competence centers for integrated multinational staff training.
 During this time, SWEDINT became the first training center in the world to become NATO certified.
 Persson Herlitz was then appointed military adviser at the Ministry of Defence's Unit for Military Capability and Operations (MFI), serving there from October 2014 to March 2017.
 In April 2017, Persson Herlitz assumed the position of head of Training Department in the Training & Procurement Staff at the Swedish Armed Forces Headquarters.
 On 1 February 2019, Persson Herlitz was appointed Deputy Chief of Policy and Plans Department in the Defence Staff and promoted to brigadier general.
 There she worked mainly with issues with defence planning and international cooperation.
 She also served as military strategic operations commander.
 On 13 August 2020, the Supreme Commander of the Swedish Armed Forces appointed Persson Herlitz to Chief of Policy and Plans Department.
 She took up her new post on 10 September 2020 and was promoted to major general in connection with this.
 She is also part of the Defence Board (Försvarsmaktsledningen, FML).
 She was succeeded on the Deputy Chief of Policy and Plans Department post by Brigadier General Johan Pekkari.

 Persson Herlitz was placed at the disposal of the Supreme Commander of the Swedish Armed Forces from 1 January 2023.
 On 1 June 2023, she succeeded Major General Anders Callert as head of the Swedish delegation to the Neutral Nations Supervisory Commission (NNSC) in Korea.
-On 28 April 2025, after almost two years in Korea, she was suceeded by Major General Major General Fredrik Ståhlberg.
+On 28 April 2025, after almost two years in Korea, she was succeeded by Major General Major General Fredrik Ståhlberg.

+The Swedish Armed Forces placed Persson Herlitz at the disposal of the Chief of the Defence Staff from 23 September 2025.
+On 1 November 2025, she assumed the position as head of the Defence Staff's Support Unit (Försvarsstabens stödenhet, FST STÖD).
+On 1 December 2025, Persson Herlitz was appointed Deputy Assistant Secretary General Intelligence (D ASG-1) at the Joint Intelligence and Security Division (JISD) at NATO headquarters in Brussels, Belgium.
+She assumed her new role on 1 July 2026.